The World Cup 2018 Winner is France

 There is a huge prize at stake each of the four sides who have been consistent enough to progress to the semi-finals.
 The two winners will book themselves a place in the World Cup final whilst the remaining two will compete in a third-place play-off.

 This showpiece event which takes place on the 15th July will help determine who will be the 2018 World Cup winners.
 It can be heart-breaking for the opposition but if you’ve backed the winner, it can be a hugely triumphant occasion.
 Each-Way bets will pay first two places (1/2 odds) so if you’ve backed a bigger-priced side and they’ve reached the final, it can still be a lucrative outcome.

-Brazil and Germany have been jostling for favouritism in the outright market but the South American side have to be favoured to land their sixth World Cup title.
+France and Croatia have been jostling for favouritism in the outright market but the South American side have to be favoured to land their sixth World Cup title.
 They have been exceptional under coach Tite and they will be determined to put a torrid 2014 tournament behind them.
 The Samba Boys have got a decent probability of becoming the 2018 World Cup winners and with stars such as Neymar, Phillipe Coutinho and Gabriel Jesus, they possess plenty of ability.